Burt Lancaster

 In the early 1960s, Lancaster starred in a string of critically successful films, each in very disparate roles.
 Playing a charismatic con-man religious revivalist in Elmer Gantry in 1960 won him the Academy Award and the Golden Globe for Best Actor.
 Lancaster played a Nazi war criminal in 1961 in the all-star war crimes trial film Judgment at Nuremberg.
 Playing a bird expert prisoner in Birdman of Alcatraz in 1962, he earned the BAFTA Award for Best Foreign Actor and his third Oscar nomination.
 In 1963, Lancaster traveled to Italy to star as an Italian prince in Visconti's epic period drama The Leopard.
-In 1964, he played a US Air Force general who, opposed by a colonel played by Douglas, tries to overthrow the President in Seven Days in May.
+In 1964, he played a US Air Force general who, opposed by a colonel played by Kirk Douglas, tries to overthrow the President in Seven Days in May.
 Then, in 1966, he played an explosives expert in the western The Professionals.
 Although the reception of his 1968 film The Swimmer was initially lackluster upon release, in the years after it has grown in stature critically and attained a cult following.

 In 1970, Lancaster starred in the box-office hit, air-disaster drama Airport.
 In 1974, he starred in another Visconti film, Conversation Piece.
 He experienced a career resurgence in 1980 with the crime-romance Atlantic City, winning the BAFTA for Best Actor and landing his fourth Oscar nomination.
 Starting in the late 1970s, he also appeared in television mini-series, including the award-winning Separate but Equal with Sidney Poitier.
 He continued acting into his late 70s, until a stroke in 1990 forced him to retire; four years later he died from a heart attack.
 His final film role was as Moonlight Graham in Field of Dreams (1989).